aplosdev/docs/pages/guide/edit-configuration.md

     },
 ```

+> Make sure to replace the `repo`, `repoid`, and `categoryid` with your own values.

-The `data` object contains the variables to make the comments work, for more information check [Giscus](https://giscus.app/) (the comments provider used in this project).
+The `data` object contains the variables to make the [Giscus](https://giscus.app/) comments show, for more information check the [Giscus documentation](https://giscus.app/).

+>[!WARNING] Warning
+> The variables above are only needed if you use Giscus as the comment provider in your blog post.
+If you use ActivityPub, you can ignore these variables.

 ## Customizing Colors